METALS-Nickel leads metal prices higher as China party meeting looms

-SYDNEY, Oct 13 (Reuters) - Nickel led gains in Shanghai metals futures, hitting a one-month high on Friday, on bets China’s Communist Party congress next week will result in stronger demand for imports.
+SYDNEY, Oct 13 (Reuters) - Nickel led across-the-board gains in Shanghai metals futures on Friday on bets China’s Communist Party congress next week will result in stronger demand for imports.

 China, the most important trading partner of more than 130 countries, is the world’s biggest greenhouse gas emitter.